vikasbnsl/meeting-notes-ai/README.md

 - Records audio from your microphone.
 - Sends audio to a local Python service for transcription.
 - Uses the `openai/whisper-large-v3` model for high-accuracy, multilingual (English and Hindi) speech-to-text transcription.
+- Uses a local `mistralai/Mistral-7B-Instruct-v0.2` model to generate a summary, action items, and follow-ups from the transcription.
-- Displays transcription directly in the console.
+- Displays transcription and processed text directly in the console.

 ## Prerequisites